Aztec Code Reader

 Error detection and correction

-Aztec codes use the Reed-Solomon error correction to generate check codewords.
-The number of check codewords is determined based on the symbol size and capacity.
-The EC level is highly customizable, ranging from 5% to 95%, with a default “Auto” setting providing 23% error correction plus three additional check codewords.
+Aztec codes use Reed-Solomon error correction to generate check codewords.
+The number of check codewords depends on the symbol size and capacity as well as on the desired error correction level.
+This is highly customizable, ranging from 5% to 95%.
+Aztec barcode generators usually default to 23% error correction plus three additional check codewords.

-The size of the Reed-Solomon codewords used for error correction varies from 6 to 12 bits, depending on the number of layers in the Aztec barcode.
+The size of the Reed-Solomon codewords themselves varies from 6 to 12 bits, depending on the number of layers in the Aztec barcode.

 Applications of Aztec codes